smucclaw/lag/README.md

 RAG content; and answer queries with greater detail, correctness, and confidence.

-The relationship between RAG and LAG finds analogy in the metaphor of left-brain vs right-brain, or perhaps the "System 1 / System 2" dichotomy popularized in Daniel Kahneman's *Thinking, Fast and Slow*.
+The relationship between RAG+LLM and LAG finds analogy in the metaphor of left-brain vs right-brain, or perhaps the "System 1 / System 2" dichotomy popularized in Daniel Kahneman's *Thinking, Fast and Slow*.